-Our customers include developers and operators of systems, utilities, independent power producers, commercial and industrial companies, and other system owners.
-During 2022, our third-party module sales represented approximately 93% of our total net sales, and we sold the majority of our solar modules to developers and operators of systems in the United States.
-During 2022, Intersect Power, Lightsource BP, and NextEra Energy each accounted for more than 10% of our modules business net sales.
+Our customers include system developers, independent power producers, utilities, commercial and industrial companies, and other system owners and operators.
+During 2023, our third-party module sales represented approximately 99% of our total net sales, and we sold the majority of our solar modules to customers in the United States.
+During 2023, Lightsource BP was the only customer that accounted for more than 10% of our modules business net sales.
 For more information about risks related to our customers, see Item 1A.
 "Risk Factors - The loss of any of our large customers, or the inability of our customers and counterparties to perform under their contracts with us, could significantly reduce our net sales and negatively impact our results of operations.